corylanou/go-1-hour-boot-camp/README.md

 The major components involved are:

+## Why Go?

+Give a brief overiew of why Go was created, who is using it, and some language overview.

 ## Installing Go

 This is a quick start guide to show you how to install Go, and write your first Hello World program.